AGREEMENT BETWEEN TVA AND WEST KENTUCKY R.E.C.C.

 Non-payment by the Customer

-If payment is not received by the due date on the bill, the Cooperative will provide a service discontinuance notice by mail on the Customers next bill or by other acceptable notification method to the Customer informing the Customer that service may be discontinued ten (10) days after the disconnect date provided on the Customer’s past due bill.
+If payment is not received by the due date on the bill, the Cooperative will provide a service discontinuance notice by mail or by other acceptable notification method to the Customer informing the Customer that service may be discontinued ten (10) days after the disconnect date provided on the Customer’s past due bill.
 The service discontinuance notice will notify the Customer of his available rights and remedies to dispute the bill with the Cooperative and provide Customer with the Cooperative’s telephone number.
-The Cooperative will leave a door hanger whenever service is disconnected for non-payment.

 Extreme Weather Postponement